Affected patients are typically in the fourth or fifth decades of life. There is a recognised male predominance with M:F ratios around 3:1 2,7.

 - non-functioning thymic carcinoids may be seen in association with multiple endocrine neoplasia syndrome type 1 2,6

 Radiologically, these tumours typically manifest as large masses with a propensity for local invasion.
 Focal areas of necrosis and punctate calcification may be present 2,5.

 On CT or MRI the masses are usually of heterogeneous attenuation or signal intensity, respectively.

 The FDG uptake of carcinoid tumours on CT-PET is variable, with a tendency for the uptake to be low.

-On cross sectional imaging thymic carcinoids may be indistinguishable from a thymomas 6.
-However, increased uptake has been reported to correlate with aggressive behaviour such as local invasion and distant metastases 2.
+On cross-sectional imaging, thymic carcinoids may be indistinguishable from a thymomas 6.
+However, increased uptake has been reported to correlate with aggressive behaviours such as local invasion and distant metastases 2.

 In-111–diethylenetriaminepentaacetic acid (DTPA)-D-Phe1]-octreotide

 - accumulates in thymic carcinoids but is not specific as it also accumulated in thymomas and metastatic thymic tumours 7

 They are generally thought to carry a poor prognosis due to high rates of recurrence and metastases.
 Follow up after resection (if resectable) if often recommended 10.

 They are thought to have been initially described by Rosai and Higa in 1972 as a distinct entity from thymomas 11.